Woutifier/edx-documentation/en_us/shared/developing_course/testing_courseware.rst

 * In courses with randomized content blocks, you see the actual problems that was assigned.
-This view allows you to assess requests to adjust a grade or reset the attempts for a problem, For details about adjusting grades or resetting attempts, see :ref:`Adjust_grades`.
+This view allows you to assess requests to adjust a grade or reset the attempts for a problem.
+For details about adjusting grades or resetting attempts, see :ref:`Adjust_grades`.

 * You do not see sections or subsections that have not yet been released.